bmoshe/bootcamp-backend/chapters/Chapter 7 - GraphQL Types.md

 ## Getting Started
 It's strongly recommended that you install a GraphQL IDE for this upcoming segment.
 At Platterz, we prefer GraphQL Playground.
-If you've been using Postman or a similar tool to interact with the REST API, it's strongly recommended you install a GraphQL IDE for use with the GraphQL API.
+If you've been using Postman to interact with the REST API, this will fill the same niche, but provide you with features tailored towards GraphQL.

 Unlike REST, all GraphQL interactions use the `POST` HTTP verb, and are made to the same URL.
 Further, the GraphQL Playground includes features like type-checking, autocompletion, and error highlighting.